deepdewdeep/PhoneCameraShutter/README.md

 - **Long Battery Life:** Thanks to efficient power management and a high-capacity 3.7V 802540 600mAh Li-Po battery, you can enjoy extended usage on a single charge.

-- **Open Source:** We believe in the spirit of collaboration, and this project is open source, inviting fellow makers and enthusiasts to contribute and customize.
+- **Open Source:** I believe in the spirit of collaboration, and this project is open source, inviting fellow makers and enthusiasts to contribute and customize.

 **Technical Insights:**